status-im/specs/docs/stable/1-client.md

 // TODO investigate update for this ^^^
 ```

-**Mailserver High Availability requirement:**
+**`Mailserver` High Availability requirement:**

-A mailserver has to be online to receive messages for other nodes, this puts a high availability requirement on it.
+A `Mailserver` has to be online to receive messages for other nodes, this puts a high availability requirement on it.

 **Gossip-based routing:**